 Course Learning Outcomes

-knowledge, understanding and skills that will assist the student with both
+This capstone course is designed to foster advanced knowledge, understanding and skills that will assist the student in their future professional design practice.

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below: